rippedpiracy/docs/README.md

 **Be sure to check in the repo if anything you're about to suggest is already inside.**

-# How?
+# How to Contribute?

-Simply make a Issue with a brief description of your Suggestion
+Simply make an Issue with a brief description of your Suggestion,

 _or_